Aditya0404/mt-auto-alert/README.md

 ![Alt text](./screenshots/4.png?raw=true "Terraform in action")

-4. After EC2 starts running, head over to the cloudwatch console and see that an alarm will be automatically created:
+4. After EC2 starts running, head over to the cloudwatch console and see that an alarm will be automatically created with threshold mentioned in the tag value:

 ![Alt text](./screenshots/5.png?raw=true "Terraform in action")